 Maintaining adequate staffing in congregate care facilities is essential to provide a safe environment for residents and staff.
-As the COVID-19 pandemic progresses, staffing shortages will continue to rise in congregate care settings.
-Facilities must be prepared for varying levels of staffing shortages, have contingency staffing plans in place, and ensure resident safety.
+Throughout the COVID-19 pandemic, staffing shortages rose exponentially among congregate care settings.
+Facilities should be prepared for varying levels of staffing shortages, have contingency staffing plans in place, and ensure resident safety.

 Health care facilities may need to implement crisis-level staffing strategies.
 These strategies could include allowing asymptomatic staff with confirmed COVID-19 to return to work in roles that provide direct care for residents with confirmed COVID-19.
 Staff with signs or symptoms of illness should not work, whether or not they are known to be COVID-19-positive.
 The criteria below must be met before allowing asymptomatic (not ill) staff with confirmed COVID-19 to work.

 Below are criteria that must be met before asymptomatic staff known to have COVID-19 can be asked to return to work prior to meeting CDC’s return to work conditions for health care personnel with COVID-19.

 - The facility has activated its contingency staffing plan and has exhausted all options to address staffing needs, triggering a crisis level of staffing.

 - The facility has exhausted all options to cohort COVID-19-positive residents internally or transfer positive residents to COVID-19 care sites.